No, Medicaid will not take your home.

 Protect Your Home Before Entering a Care Facility

-There are different ways to protect your home for yourself and family.
+There are different ways to protect your home for yourself and your family.
 For example, you may be able to:

 - Gift your home.
 Typically, this must be done at least five years in advance of entering a nursing home in order to avoid financial penalties.